Wells Gray Wildlife Corridor

 Hi there!

 At the present time these summer and winter ranges are separated by a narrow strip of private land along the Wells Gray Park road.
-The park’s wildlife must cross these private properties twice each year in order to perform their annual migrations.
+The park’s wildlife must “trespass” across these private properties twice each year in order to perform their annual migrations.

-Housing development has lately alienated several traditional wildlife crossing points, while future development threatens to block most of the remaining ones.
-At the present time it would be relatively affordable to secure a permanent wildlife corridor for Wells Gray’s wildlife, though this will soon change as development continues.
+Housing development has lately alienated several traditional wildlife crossing points, while future development threatens to block many more.
+At the present time it would be relatively affordable to secure a permanent wildlife corridor for Wells Gray’s wildlife, though this will soon change as properties change hands and development continues.
 This is why we urgently need to create a wildlife corridor now, before it becomes too costly to do so.

-Please click on the following links if you’d like to read more about this exciting project, or if you’d like to make a donation to TLC.
+Please click here if you’d like to read more about this exciting project – or TLC if you’d like to make a donation.

 Thanks so much for your help!